Delegate an Azure DNS subdomain

 First, create the zone for the engineering subdomain.

-- Select the resource group for your zone.
-You might want to use the same resource group as the parent zone to keep similar resources together.
+On the Create DNS zone page, select the resource group for your zone.
+You may want to use the same resource group as the parent zone to keep similar resources together.

 Note the name servers